 - Burial and funeral costs

-- Loss of future income that the decedent would have reasonably been expected to earn in his or her lifetime, as well as the value of lost household services
+- Loss of future income that the decedent would have reasonably been expected to earn in their lifetime, as well as the value of lost household services

 - The loss of the love, company, and affection of the decedent

-Properly documenting losses and damages is a crucial component to a successful wrongful death case.
+Properly documenting losses and damages is crucial to a successful wrongful death case.
 However, these elements of damage are often not highlighted and presented as well as they could be.
-A Winters wrongful death lawyer with expertise and experience can make sure that the full extent of your losses is presented, documented, and ultimately recovered.Is There a Time Limit in Which a Claim Must be Filed?
+An accident lawyer with expertise and experience can ensure that the full extent of your losses is presented, documented, and recovered.Is There a Time Limit by Which a Claim Must Be Filed?

-In most wrongful death claims, California's two-year statute of limitations within which the case must be settled or a lawsuit filed applies.
-However, that time may be shorter - such as if the negligent party is a public or governmental entity - or longer, such as when the plaintiff is a minor.
-If you miss the proper legal deadline to act, you could lose all rights to file a wrongful death lawsuit.
-This is another important reason why we advise talking with a Winters wrongful death lawyer.Discuss Your Case with a Winters Wrongful Death Lawyer
+In most wrongful death claims, California's two-year statute of limitations within which the case must be settled, or a lawsuit filed applies.
+However, that time may be shorter - such as if the negligent party is a public or governmental entity - or longer when the plaintiff is a minor.
+You could lose all rights to file a wrongful death lawsuit if you miss the proper legal deadline to act.
+This is another crucial reason we advise talking with a Winters wrongful death lawyer.Discuss Your Case with a Winters Wrongful Death Attorney